Trying to figure if you have to pay duty on something you’ve purchased outside of Canada can be confusing for people.

 Now, if you don’t pay the duty on an item purchased outside of Canada, there is no question you will be in trouble.

-- If the item you bought is a vehicle, CBSA can seize it and impose fines you must pay to even have a chance of getting the vehicle returned.
+- If the item is a vehicle, CBSA can seize it and impose fines you must pay to get the vehicle back.

-- Even if you pay the fines, plus all applicable duties and taxes, you’ll have the infraction recorded in the CBSA’s computer system and it will hinder your ability to cross the border and/or purchase goods outside of the country.
+- Even if you pay the fines, plus all applicable duties and taxes, you’ll have the infraction recorded in the CBSA’s computer system.
+It will hinder your ability to cross the border and/or purchase goods outside of the country.

 At BorderBuddy, we believe it’s best not to leave anything to chance.
 Better yet, leave the issue of calculating duties to us.
 We’ll do all the calculations for you and – depending on the size of your purchase – can take care of all the customs paperwork on your behalf.